TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 ## Arrays

 Only 1-dimensional arrays are allowed in PCS.
 In the PCS interpreter all variables are treated as arrays.
-If you define a variable as an array of size 1 using the def_array command this is entirely equivalent as if you used the def_var command instead.
+If you define a variable as an array of size 1 using the def_array command this is entirely equivalent to if you used the def_var command instead.
 Thus, def_var is redundant. and is provided purely for convenience as a 'programming style' choice for the PCS programmer.
-Using def_var makes it clear to anyone reading the script that this is a single variable and so cannot be indexed with square brackets.
+Using def_var makes it clear to anyone reading the script that this is a single variable (a scalar) and so cannot be indexed with square brackets.
 For more details see the dedicated descriptions of the def_var and def_array commands.

 ## Protected names